(A) Purpose

 offer.

-weighting of the evaluation areas may vary.
-Consideration in weighing will be
+of the evaluation areas may vary.
+Consideration in weighing will be given to

-given to the mission of the university and college, the department, and the
+the mission of the university and college, the department, and the demands of

-demands of the appropriate discipline.
-Both quality and quantity of the
+the appropriate discipline.
+Both quality and quantity of the individual's

-candidate must exhibit sustained excellence and distinction in at least one of
+exhibit sustained excellence and distinction in at least one of the two areas

-reflect the weighting of the effort distribution.
-See paragraph (I)(1) of this
+weighting of the effort distribution.
+See paragraph (I)(1) of this rule

 (4) Promotion of tenured associate